szabgab/meet-os.rs/docs/DESIGN.md

 ## Permission levels
 * Site Admin
 * Group owner
+* TODO: group admin
+* TODO: event admin
 * User
 * Visitor (not logged in)

-Mark registered users as "Site Admin" by adding their names to the `admins` field in the `Rocket.toml` configuration file.
+Mark registered users as **Site Admin** by adding their names to the `admins` field in the `Rocket.toml` configuration file.

-The site admin can create a new group and assign a user to be the owner.
+The site admin can create a new group and assign a user to be the **GRoup owner**.

 A **Visitor** can see the groups and the events.
 A visitor can register to the site and the login to become a **User**.
 A Visitor can ask to reset a password.